David00/rpi-power-monitor/README.md

 > Maybe the voltage reference should be changed for a fixed voltage or a part that has already the integrated divider.
 Or some LDO to be fixed at 1.75V (not a common voltage) ?
 At the end, depending on your analog signal, a VREF at 1.5V would also work.

 ### Please see the [project Wiki] for my board example + layout.
 I also added there some usefull command under putty to get access to Influg without using Grafana and try there some queries.
 You will also find usefull comment for a Cost of Use dashboard under Grafana.

-Keep aneye on David's wiki (https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) for detailed setup instructions.
+### Keep an eye on David's wiki (https://github.com/David00/rpi-power-monitor/wiki#quick-start--table-of-contents) for detailed setup instructions.